oaugustus/direct/README.txt

-Direct is a ExtJS ExtDirect based framework to PHP 5.3.
+Direct is an ExtJS ExtDirect based framework to PHP 5.3.